Elucidating Robust Learning with Uncertainty-Aware Corruption Pattern Estimation: Conclusion

 \section{Conclusion}

 We have introduced an uncertainty-aware robust learning framework by leveraging a mixture of the experts' model named mixture logit networks (MLN).
 The MLN can estimate two different types of uncertainty, epistemic and aleatoric, where the predictive uncertainty is further utilized to define a novel regularization method.
-We showed that the MLN can represent multi-modal distributions, making the model not only robust to outliers but also able to estimate noise patterns.
-In particular, we presented a set-dependent noise (SDN) learning problem where multiple corruption patterns exist per each partition and proposed a novel validation scheme for estimating the corruption patterns.
+We showed that the MLN could represent multi-modal distributions, making the model not only robust to outliers but also able to estimate noise patterns.
+In addition, we found out that combining the proposed method with a semi-supervised small loss selection method can lead to further improvement.
+In particular, we presented a Set-Dependent Noise (SDN) learning problem where multiple corruption patterns exist per partition and proposed a novel validation scheme for estimating the corruption patterns.
 To tackle this problem, we leveraged aleatoric uncertainty to detect the corrupted partition and estimated the SDN patterns using the multi-modal target distribution computed from the MLN.
 We would like to note that uncertainty estimation on the robust learning framework plays a significant role in providing information about the corruption of each instance.
 The current evaluation scheme for the SDN setting relies on two assumptions: the collective outliers can be separated via the estimated aleatoric uncertainty, and a particular label transition matrix exists per each partition.
 One promising future research direction could be examining our proposed method to real-world datasets without applying artificial noises to both inputs and outputs.
-Clothing1M dataset can be used for this purpose as it is known to contain a nontrivial amount of mislabeled data.